DeondeJager/Rscripts-for-buffalo-microsat-paper/README.md

 Figs 2, 3, and 4 were constructed using ggplot2 v3.3.0.

 Fig 1 and S1 Fig were constructed using base R graphics.

+Please feel free to contact me (email on profile page) if you have any questions.